Deductible expenses for self-employed workers in Spain

 In most cases, without an invoice there is no deduction.

-For an expense to be valid, you need a complete invoice, which includes:
+For an expense to be valid, you need a complete invoice that includes:

 - Clear description of the product or service

-With a correct invoice you will be able to:
+With a proper invoice you will be able to:

 - Deduct the input VAT